Tung oil

 Tung oil or China wood oil is a drying oil obtained by pressing the seed from the nut of the tung tree (Vernicia fordii).
 Tung oil hardens upon exposure to air (through polymerization), and the resulting coating is transparent and has a deep, almost wet look.
 Used mostly for finishing and protecting wood, after numerous coats, the finish can even look plastic-like.
 Related drying oils include linseed, safflower, poppy, and soybean oils.
-Raw tung oil tends to dry to a fine, wrinkled finish (the English name for this is gas checking); this property was used to make wrinkle finishes, usually by adding excess cobalt drier.
+Raw tung oil tends to dry to a fine, wrinkled finish.
+This property was used to make wrinkle finishes, usually by adding excess cobalt drier.
 To prevent wrinkling, the oil is heated to gas-proof it (also known as "boiled").

-'Tung oil' is often used by paint and varnish manufacturers as a generic name for any wood-finishing product that contains the real tung oil or provides a finish that resembles the finish obtained with tung oil.
+"Tung oil finish" is often used by paint and varnish manufacturers as a generic name for any wood-finishing product that contains the real tung oil or provides a finish that resembles the finish obtained with tung oil.

 History

+The word "tung" is etymologically derived from the Chinese 桐 tóng.
 The tung oil tree originates in southern China and was cultivated there for tung oil, but the date of cultivation remains unknown.
-During the Song Dynasty, tung oil was used for waterproofing on ships.
-The word "tung" is etymologically derived from the Chinese 桐 tóng.
-The earliest references for Chinese use of tung oil is in the writings of Confucius around 500 to 400 BC.
+The earliest references for Chinese use of tung oil are in the writings of Confucius (551–479 BCE) around 500 to 479 BC.
+During the Song dynasty (960–1279), tung oil was used for waterproofing on ships.

 Composition

-The fatty acids in tung oil and their concentration are listed in the table.

 The primary constituent is a fatty acid with a chain of 18 linked carbon atoms or methylene units containing three conjugated double bonds.
 They are especially sensitive to autoxidation, which encourages cross linking of neighbouring chains, hence hardening of the base resin.